La Réunion (Dallas): Establishment

-Original population

-The general area surrounding the three forks of the Trinity River had about 400 inhabitants at the time.
-The addition of the French colonists nearly doubled the population.
+The town of Dallas had about 400 inhabitants at the time.
+The addition of the European colonists nearly doubled the population.
 The new arrivals spoke a different language from the settlers, believed in a different system of government and Catholic faith, and brought with them skills that the existing farmers did not possess.
 The watchmaking, weaving, brewing and storekeeping skills of the new colonists were ill-suited to the establishment of a colony, since they lacked the experience and ability to produce food for themselves.

-Texas weather

 Although the colonists cultivated wheat and vegetables, they did not produce enough for their needs or in time; their biggest handicap was the uncooperative weather of Texas.
 A blizzard in May 1856 destroyed the colony's crops and covered the Trinity River with ice.
 That summer the Texas heat created drought conditions, and what was left of the crops became eaten by an invasion of grasshoppers.

-Decline

-Although more than 350 European colonists eventually made La Réunion their home, the experiment was already beginning to fail as the population began to leave due to the community's financial troubles.
-Some returned to Europe while others moved out of the area.
+Struggles

+Considerant met several disappointments upon his return to the United States in February 1855.
+The Texas legislature had largely discontinued the headright land grant system instead reserving large sections of land for a prospective transcontinental railroad.
+Additionally, the Know Nothing Party—a populist movement opposed to foreign immigration had suddenly emerged as a significant national force.
+However, most distressing to Considerant was the news that Savardan and Burkli had set sail with groups including women, children, and old men—dashing his hopes for a pioneer group to lay the foundation for more general settlement.

+On July 6, 1856, Cantagrel resigned his position in the colony after months of conflict with Considerant, particularly over his failure to compensate colonists who had chosen to leave the community.
+Considerant then worked out a deal with the colonists over withheld wages, but on the morning of July 8, before the agreement was signed, Considerant was found to have fled the colony, never to return.

+Dissolution

-On January 28, 1857, Allyre Bureau, one of the society leaders, gave formal notice of the colony's dissolution.
-By 1860, what most of the remaining land was incorporated into the expanding city of Dallas.
+On January 28, 1857, Allyre Bureau, founding partner and director since Considerant's resignation, gave formal notice of the colony's dissolution.
 The last La Réunion house collapsed in the 1930s.
-By 1940, the city of Dallas incorporated the remaining unoccupied land that was once La Réunion.
+By 1954, the city of Dallas annexed the land that was once La Réunion.